Should you use a home equity loan to consolidate debt?

 - Frontwave Credit Union

-With interest rates at near historic lows and home values continuing to rise across San Diego, San Bernardino, and Riverside County, you may be wondering about tapping into your home’s equity to consolidate credit card balances, student loans, or other debt.
+With home values continuing to rise across San Diego, San Bernardino, and Riverside County, you may be wondering about tapping into your home’s equity to consolidate credit card balances, student loans, or other debt.
 In certain situations, it can be a good choice.
 But there can also be downsides.
 Check out our list of things to consider before getting a home equity loan for debt consolidation.

 1. Assess Your Outstanding Debt

 Start by taking a detailed look at the debt you’re thinking of consolidating.
 How much do you owe on each debt?
 What’s the interest rate?
 How long would it take you to pay off the debt at your current pay off rate?
 (Check out our Credit Card Payoff Calculator for help determining this.)
 Once you know where you currently stand, you can better assess whether a home equity loan is the right move.

 2. Determine How Much Equity You Have in Your Home